seanhess/tpm/README.md

     # installs all dependencies listed in tpm.json
     tpm install

-    # uses the CDN to edit your index.html
+    # uses the CDN to edit your index.html.
+    # dependencies without a CDN will be compiled into a single file
     tpm install --prod

     # installs jquery and saves to `tpm.json`